autosimtrans/autosimtrans.github.io/shared.md

 ##### B. Paper Submission

-Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/acl2020/AutoSimTrans) by May 6, 2020 11.59 pm [UTC-12h].
-Paper should be formatted according to the [ACL 2020 format guidelines](http://acl2020.org/calls/papers) and be of 4 to 8 pages of content plus additional pages of references.
-Accepted papers will be published on-line in the ACL 2020 proceedings and will be presented at the conference either orally or as a poster.
+Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/naacl2021/AutoSimTrans2021) by Monday, March 15, 2021, 11:59pm [UTC-12h].
+Paper should be formatted according to the [NACCL 2021 format guidelines](https://2021.naacl.org/calls/papers/) and be of 4 to 8 pages of content plus additional pages of references.
+Accepted papers will be published on-line in the NACCL 2021 proceedings and will be presented at the conference either orally or as a poster.

 ---